-• increase the standard to 'excellent' or 'good' Prepare, review and update a bathing water profile of each in accordance with Annex III Manage bathing water areas in exceptional circumstances to prevent an adverse impact on bathing water quality and on bathers' health Provide public information on bathing water quality Drinking Water Directive (98/83/EC) for hum Protect any cor consum clean e and maintain the quality of water intended nan consumption human health from the adverse effects of ntamination of water intended for human nption by ensuring that it is wholesome and • Set values applicable to water intended for human consumption for the parameters set out in Annex I Set values for additional parameters not included in Annex I, where the protection of human health within national territory or part of it so requires.
+, T increase the standard to 'excellent' or 'good' Prepare, review and update a bathing water profile of each in accordance with Annex III Manage bathing water areas in exceptional circumstances to prevent an adverse impact on bathing water quality and on bathers' health Provide public information on bathing water quality Drinking Water Directive (98/83/EC) for human consumption Protect human health from the adverse effects of any contamination of water intended for human consumption by ensuring that it is wholesome and clean Set values applicable to water intended for human consumption for the parameters set out in Annex I Set values for additional parameters not included in Annex I, where the protection of human health within national territory or part of it so requires.
 The values set should, as a minimum, satisfy the requirements of Article 4(1) (a) Implement all measures necessary to ensure that regular monitoring of the quality of water intended for human consumption is carried out, in order to check that the water available to consumers meets the requirements of this Directive and in particular the parametric values set in accordance with Article 5 Ensure that any failure to meet the parametric values set in accordance with Article 5 is immediately investigated in order to identify the cause Ensure that the necessary remedial action is taken as soon as possible to restore its quality and shall give priority to their enforcement action Undertake remedial action to restore the quality of the water where necessary to protect human health Notify consumers when remedial action is being undertaken except where the competent authorities consider the non-compliance with the parametric value to be trivial European Union (Drinking Water) Regulations 2014 (S.I.
 No. 106 of 2007) (as amended) European Communities (Water Policy) Regulations 2003 (S.I.
-No. 722 of 2003) The NTA is obliged to comply with, as relevant and appropriate, the requirements of the Directive and transposing regulations Urban Waste Water Treatment Directive (91/271/EEC) and dist treatment certain The obj environ rective concerns the collection, treatment charge of urban waste water and the ent and discharge of waste water from industrial sectors jective of the Directive is to protect the iment from the adverse effects of waste discharges • Urban waste water entering collecting systems shall before discharge, be subject to secondary treatment Annex II requires the designation of areas sensitive to eutrophication which receive water discharges Establishes minimum requirements for urban waste water collection and treatment systems in specified agglomerations to include special requirements for sensitive areas and certain industrial sectors European Communities (Urban Waste Water Treatment) Regulations 2001 (S.I.
-No. 254/2001) The NTA is obliged to comply with, as relevant and appropriate, the requirements of the Directive and transposing regulations Environmental Liability Directive (2004/35/EC) based o sh a framework of environmental liability on the 'polluter-pays' principle, to prevent nedy environmental damage • Relates to environmental damage caused by any of the occupational activities listed in Annex III, and to any imminent threat of such damage occurring by reason of any of those activities; damage to protected species and natural habitats caused by any occupational activities other than those listed in Annex III, and to any imminent threat of such damage occurring by reason of any of those activities, whenever the operator has been at fault or negligent Where environmental damage has not yet occurred but European Communities (Environmental Liability) Regulations, 2008 The NTA is obliged to comply with, as relevant and appropriate, the requirements of the Directive and transposing regulations
+No. 722 of 2003) The NTA is obliged to comply with, as relevant and appropriate, the requirements of the Directive and transposing regulations Urban Waste Water Treatment Directive (91/271/EEC) certain industrial sectors Urban waste water entering collecting systems shall before discharge, be subject to secondary treatment Annex II requires the designation of areas sensitive to eutrophication which receive water discharges Establishes minimum requirements for urban waste water collection and treatment systems in specified agglomerations to include special requirements for sensitive areas and certain industrial sectors European Communities (Urban Waste Water Treatment) Regulations 2001 (S.I.
+No. 254/2001) The NTA is obliged to comply with, as relevant and appropriate, the requirements of the Directive and transposing regulations Environmental Liability Directive (2004/35/EC) Establish a framework of environmental liability based on the 'polluter-pays' principle, to prevent and remedy environmental damage Relates to environmental damage caused by any of the occupational activities listed in Annex III, and to any imminent threat of such damage occurring by reason of any of those activities; damage to protected species and natural habitats caused by any occupational activities other than those listed in Annex III, and to any imminent threat of such damage occurring by reason of any of those activities, whenever the operator has been at fault or negligent Where environmental damage has not yet occurred but European Communities (Environmental Liability) Regulations, 2008 The NTA is obliged to comply with, as relevant and appropriate, the requirements of the Directive and transposing regulations